Update to evaluation and management services correct coding - professional

 Providers should report E/M services in accordance with the American Medical Association (AMA) CPT® manual and CMS guidelines for billing E/M service codes: Documentation Guidelines for Evaluation and Management.
 The coded service should reflect and not exceed the level needed to manage the member’s condition(s).

 Claims will be selected from providers who are identified as coding at a higher E/M level as compared to their peers with similar risk-adjusted members.
-Prior to payment, we will review the selected E/M claims to determine, in accordance with correct coding requirements and/or reimbursement policy as applicable, whether the E/M code level submitted is higher than the E/M code level supported on the claim.
-If the E/M code level submitted is higher than the E/M code level supported on the claim, we reserve the right to:
+Prior to payment, Anthem will review the selected E/M claims to determine, in accordance with correct coding requirements and/or reimbursement policy as applicable, whether the E/M code level submitted is higher than the E/M code level supported on the claim.
+If the E/M code level submitted is higher than the E/M code level supported on the claim, Anthem reserves the right to:

-- Pend the claim and request documentation supporting the E/M level billed
+- Pend the claim and request documentation supporting the E/M level billed; and/or

 The maximum level of service for E/M codes will be based on the complexity of the medical decision-making or time and reimbursed at the supported E/M code level and fee schedule rate.